 This booklet provides an overview of each benefit plan, the opportunities available after participation ceases, and contacts and follow-up actions that are required to take advantage of any residual value that these benefit plans may provide.
-Follow-up is the responsibility of each IU Resident after coverage ceases.
 Some actions must take place within specific time frames, e.g. 31 days for conversion of insurance policies and 60 days for COBRA medical and dental plan continuation.
-Follow-up is the responsibility of each IU Resident after coverage ceases.
+Follow-up is the responsibility of each resident after coverage ceases.

 Material in this booklet is for informational purposes only and is not intended to serve as a legal interpretation of benefits.
 Indiana University reserves the right to amend or terminate all or any part of its benefit program.
-The information in this booklet describes termination rights and responsibilities for plans as of January 1, 2023.
+The information in this booklet describes termination rights and responsibilities for plans as of June 1, 2024.